Appearance

 "It is the smoking gun that has completely obliterated my testimony of Joseph Smith and his claims."[1]

 That's the version designed to end the conversation.
-How much of the evidence does it leave out?
+What happens when you look at the parts the CES Letter leaves out?

-The CES Letter never mentions how much of the original papyri collection survives.
+The CES Letter says "the original papyrus Joseph translated has since been found."[2]
+It never mentions how much of the original collection survives.

 The answer: roughly 2.5%.